divish2111/new-repo/README.md

 # new-repo
-this is my new git repo,
+this is my new git repogit hub